-• A copy of the "Warning to Candidates", which is issued jointly by all the Examining Boards, is printed at the front of this booklet.
+Copies of the JCQ Warning to Candidates and the Unauthorised Items posters, which are issued jointly by all the Examining Boards, are printed at the front of this booklet.
 All candidates must read this carefully and note that to break any of the examination rules or regulations could lead to disqualification from all subjects.
-The school must report any breach of regulations to the Awarding Body.
+The school must report any breach of regulations to the Awarding Bodies.